jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 Creature - Human Expeditioner Cleric
 Mercy Kill - Sacrifice an Expeditioner creature: You gain X life and scry X, where X is the sacrified creature's power.
 When this creature dies, create a Chroma token.
+---
+It's the right choice.
+It is.
+Even if it doesn't feel like it.
+Right?
+Right.
+- Lilou, Expedition 53

 1/2
 ```